Skip to content

 Camera-based systems are installed around the pool to provide comprehensive coverage from above or below the surface.
 Wearable systems require each swimmer to have a device, like a headband or clip, that tracks their activity directly.
 Understanding how each one operates will help you figure out which solution best fits your facility’s needs.

-How Camera-Based Systems Work
+How Do Camera-Based Systems Work?

 Think of a camera-based system as a dedicated observer that never blinks.
 These systems use cameras that see light reflected off objects in the water.
 The software then breaks down the video feed into tiny squares called pixels.
 By analyzing differences in light and shadow between these pixels, the system can distinguish objects from the water itself.